 after birth.
 There are both infectious and non-infectious causes

 of abortion.
-The most common infectious causes of abortion in
+In the United States, the most common infectious causes of abortion in

 ewes are Chlamydia (Enzootic abortion), Campylobacter (Vibrio),